Yukitoshi12345/Employee-Tracker/README.md

 1. <b>Run the application:</b>

-- Navigate to your project directory in the terminal and execute 'npm start'.
+- Navigate to your project directory in the terminal and execute 'node index.js'.

 <br>